Gold gains as inflation fears overshadow firmer dollar, yields - Up News Info

 Article content

-Gold prices rose on Tuesday, with persistent inflation worries keeping bullion’s appeal as a hedge against higher price levels intact despite a stronger U.S. dollar and elevated bond yields.
+Gold prices gained on Tuesday, with worries over more persistent inflation keeping bullion’s appeal as a hedge against higher prices intact, despite a stronger U.S. dollar and elevated bond yields.

-Gold prices have rallied 1.8% since last Wednesday’s surge in U.S. consumer prices last month, despite the dollar hitting a 16-month high and 10-year Treasury yields also moving higher.
+Gold prices have rallied 1.7% since last Wednesday’s surge in U.S. consumer prices last month, even as the dollar hit a 16-month high and 10-year Treasury yields moved higher.

 Article content

-“Inflation has gotten so high that markets reason that the Fed will be more hawkish but still not hawkish enough, boosting the appeal of an inflation hedge like gold despite a higher dollar,” DailyFX currency strategist Ilya Spivak said.
-But the metal’s inability to rise substantially after Wednesday’s break-out could suggest a “knee jerk” reaction to elevated inflation that does not have lasting follow through, Spivak said, adding, gold could trend lower in the longer-term.
+“Inflation has gotten so high that markets reason that the Fed will be more hawkish but still not hawkish enough, boosting the appeal of an inflation hedge like gold despite the higher dollar,” DailyFX currency strategist Ilya Spivak said.
+But the metal’s range-bound moves after Wednesday’s break-out could suggest a “knee jerk” reaction to elevated inflation that does not have lasting follow through, Spivak said.

-Market participants now eye U.S. retail sales data due at 1330 GMT which follows a surprisingly weak consumer sentiment reading last week.
+Investors now eye U.S. retail sales data due at 1330 GMT which follows last week’s weak consumer sentiment reading.

+“The Fed’s announcement for start of asset purchases has been dampened by signals of delay in rate hikes, favoring gold investment,” ANZ analysts said in a note.

+Richmond Federal Reserve President Thomas Barkin said on Monday that while the Fed will not hesitate to raise interest rates, the central bank should wait to gauge if inflation and labor shortages prove to be more long-lasting.

 Rate hikes tend to weigh on gold, as higher interest rates raise the non-yielding metal’s opportunity cost.

-Tightening monetary policy now to rein in inflation could choke off the euro zone’s recovery, European Central Bank President Christine Lagarde said on Monday, pushing back on calls and market bets for tighter policy.

-“Physical demand is also encouraging, with China imports averaging 25 tonnes against less than 10 tonnes last year,” supporting gold prices, ANZ analysts said in a note.
+“Physical demand is also encouraging, with China imports averaging 25 tonnes against less than 10 tonnes last year,” ANZ said.